silverer/adhd_employ_study_2/README.md

 3. `calculate_adhd_scores.R` calculates participants' scores on the ADHD symptom severity screener using the propriety scoring algorithm developed by [Ustun and colleagues (2017)](https://doi.org/10.1001/jamapsychiatry.2017.0298).

+4. `packages.Rmd` creates a Bibtex file with all package citations for reporting.

 ## Input files

 1. `data/survey_data.csv` contains the original survey data collected from Qualtrics.
 This is available to researchers upon request.